-In the world of digital signage software, you will find hundreds of products that aim to perform basically the same function: display scheduled content on one or more media player device connected to a flat panel display.
-This is literally the description of every digital signage software out there.
-However, just as all things in life, some of these products can be quite good while the rest aren’t really worth your time.
+In the world of digital signage software platforms, you will find hundreds of products that aim to perform basically the same function: display scheduled content on one or more media player devices connected to a flat panel display.
+This is literally the description of every digital signage platform out there.
+However, just as with all things in life, some of these products can be quite good while the rest aren’t really worth your time.

 You must look for features that are normally found in professional-grade software, and consider how the software is made.
-Most of the digital signage software on the market is coded using interpreted or web based languages.
+Most of the digital signage platforms on the market are coded using interpreted or web-based languages.
 At first glance, there’s nothing wrong with that.
 Interpreted languages are basically used for thousands of software products and it’s usually easier to code using that method.
 Also, there are lots of developers who are familiar with interpreted languages so it’s easier to find people to write software.
 However, interpreted languages have many drawbacks.
 First, they don’t have direct access to the player hardware’s components.
 Second, they aren’t as stable or reliable as the alternative coding method.

-Professional-grade digital signage software is based on native language programming.
+Professional-grade digital signage platforms are based on native language programming.
 This method has access to all of the hardware’s features, including the graphics processing unit (GPU).
-With native software you get better performance, a more fluid content playback and more reliable media player.
+With native software, you get better performance, more fluid content playback, and a more reliable media player.
 These are all the characteristics that everyone looks for in this type of application.

-Digital signage players must play reliably year-round, 24/7 and perform at a very high standard.
-It’s a situation where stuttering video clips and blank frames are simply not tolerated, especially when customers are paying for advertising space or when a screen welcomes visitors in a venue.
+Digital signage players must play reliably year-round, 24/7, and perform at a very high standard.
+It’s a situation where stuttering video clips and blank frames are simply not tolerated, especially when customers are paying for advertising space or when a screen welcomes visitors to a venue.

 Native software is the most efficient because it operates at a lower level than software coded with an interpreted language.
 These facts aren’t well known because no one really talks about them.